Georgia Medicare Optometry Services

 Eye drops are first-line treatment.
 Common categories:

 These prescription drugs are covered under Part D, not Part B. Beneficiaries have copays per their plan formulary.
-Generic latanoprost is widely available and inexpensive (approximately $5 to $20 per month).
+Generic latanoprost is widely available and is typically among the lowest-cost generic drops on a Part D formulary.

 Laser treatment